 Recently, 24/7 Wall St. released their list of the lowest paying jobs for college graduates.
-In this report, they recognized that even though these jobs paid less …
+In this report, they recognized that even though these jobs paid less than others that typically require a college degree, they still pay relatively …

 Despite all of the evidence to the contrary, there are still folks out there who think that teachers are fairly well paid.
 The truth is, they aren't.
 At least not when compared with other professionals who receive equivalent education and training.
 Despite the extremely important nature of the work, teachers often need to take on second or even third jobs to make ends meet, which impacts both their students' learning and their own experience within the profession.
 So, for the sake of gaining some valuable perspective, let's take a look at a few workers that are paid better than teachers.